sunpy/sunpy/docs/guide/acquiring_data/fido.rst

   >>> downloaded_files = Fido.fetch(results, path='/ThisIs/MyPath/to/Data/{file}.fits')

-This downloads the query results into the directory ``/ThisIs/MyPath/to/Data`` naming each downloaded file with the filename ``{file}`` obtained from the client, and appended with the suffix ``.fits``.
-You can also use other properties of the query return to define the path where the data is saved.
+This downloads the query results into the directory ``/ThisIs/MyPath/to/Data``, naming each downloaded file with the filename ``{file}`` obtained from the client, and appended with the suffix ``.fits``.
+You can also use other properties of the returned query to define the path where the data is saved.
 For example, to save the data to a subdirectory named after the instrument, use

     >>> downloaded_files = Fido.fetch(results, path='./{instrument}/{file}.fits')

-You can see the list of options that can be specified in path, for all the files to be downloaded with ``results.response_block_properties``.
+You can see the list of options that can be specified in path for all the files to be downloaded with ``results.response_block_properties``.